-4.10 REVIEW OF RESULTS AND FINANCIAL POSITION - PARENT COMPANY FINANCIAL STATEMENTS
+4.9 REVIEW OF RESULTS AND FINANCIAL POSITION - PARENT COMPANY FINANCIAL STATEMENTS

-4.10.1 Comparison of years ended December 31, 2014 and December 31, 2013
+4.9.1 Comparison of years ended December 31, 2015 and December 31, 2014

-Significant events and changes to the bylaws
+• Significant events and changes to the bylaws

-There have been no material events or changes to the bylaws within ID Logistics Group SA since December 31, 2013.
+There have been no material events or changes to the bylaws within ID Logistics Group SA since December 31, 2014.

-Business summary
+• Business summary

-(€m) 2014 2013
+(€ m) 12/31/2015 (12M) 12/31/2014 (12M)

-Revenues 4.3 4.8
+Revenues 4.5 4.3

-EBIT 0.0 (0.7)
+EBIT 0.1 0.0

-Net financial items 0.0 0.5
+Net financial items 0.3 0.0

-Non-recurring items - (0.3)
+Non-recurring items - -

-Net income 0.0 (0.5)
+Net income 0.4 0.0

-Non-current assets 45.5 45.0
+Non-current assets 45.8 45.5

-Working capital 16.0 16.4
+Working capital 16.4 16.0

-Cash and cash equivalents 0.1 0.0
+Cash and cash equivalents 0.0 0.1

-Shareholders' equity 61.6 61.4
+Shareholders' equity 62.2 61.6

 ID Logistics Group SA is the parent company of the ID Logistics group and employs 11 people.
-ID Logistics Group SA operates as a holding company and recharges services provided to its subsidiaries and sub-subsidiaries, mainly in France.
+ID Logistics Group SA operates as a holding company and invoices its direct and indirect subsidiaries for services provided, mainly in France.
 It has no commercial dealings outside the Group.

-Revenues are represented by recharges to Group subsidiaries, which increased in view of the higher costs ID Logistics Group incurred on their behalf.
-Expenses, consisting of fees and staff costs, were similar to 2013 expenses.
+Revenues comprise invoices passed on to Group subsidiaries, which increased in view of the higher costs ID Logistics Group incurred on their behalf.
+Expenses, consisting of fees and staff costs, were stable compared to 2014 expenses.

-Financial income and expenses represent ID Logistics Group earnings on the liquidity contract and interest income charged to the subsidiaries' current accounts.
+Financial income and expenses represent ID Logistics Group earnings on the liquidity contract and income from interest on loans to its subsidiaries.